 The Company initially entered into a lease with ICT Investments, the Company's largest shareholder.
-In January 202 we took over the entire lease and enter in direct lease with the landlord.
-The Company's monthly lease payments of \$14,377.50 represent a direct payment to the landlord and a fair market rate for comparable leases.
+In January 2020 we assumed the entire lease and on September 30, 2021 entered into a direct lease with the landlord.
+The Company's current monthly lease payments of \$15,096 represent a direct payment to the landlord and a fair market rate for comparable leases.